Northern Star (Melanie C album)

-Northern Star is the debut solo studio album by the English singer and songwriter Melanie C. It was released in 18 October 1999 by Virgin Records.
+Northern Star is the debut solo studio album by the English singer and songwriter Melanie C. It was released on 18 October 1999 by Virgin Records.

 Recording sessions took place earlier in the year, during a hiatus from the Spice Girls.
 As the primary songwriter or co-writer of the album's 12 songs, Melanie Chisholm temporarily relocated to Los Angeles and enlisted several musicians and producers, including William Orbit, Rick Nowels, Marius de Vries, Craig Armstrong and Rick Rubin.
 Additional recording took place in London and Glasgow.
 Musically, the album combines pop with elements of rock, electronica, trance, trip hop, and R&B, which contrasted with the sound of Chisholm's group.